henrylawson/photish/README.md

                 │   └── sleepy-dog-original.jpg
                 └── index.html

+A breakdown of the before and after is as follows:

-For the **Collection** of photos in "Photos" an _index.html_ was created.
-And each **Album** (that is a folder in the "Photos" collection), also got an _index.html_ in a slugified sub folder.
-Finally, each **Photo** (an image file in the album), got another _index.html_ created in a slugified sub folder named after the original photo.
-For each of these photos, a version of the **Image** was made in both "low" and "original" quality as was configured in the config file (the number of versions is configurable).
+1. For the **Collection** of photos in "Photos" an _index.html_ was created
+1. For each **Album** (that is a folder in the "Photos" collection), an _index.html_ was created in a slugified sub folder
+1. For each **Photo** (an image file in the album), another _index.html_ was created in a slugified sub folder named after the original photo
+1. For each of these Photos, a version of the **Image** was made in both "low" and "original" quality in a sub folder called _images_

 ### Collection